-- Homework: Homework will be assigned regularly from the text.
+- Online Homework: This homework is completed in MyLab Math, available through the online access key.
+You will have multiple attempts to complete each problem.
+Each section covered in class will have associated problems assigned online.
+Late homework will not be accepted.
+Your lowest two online homework scores will be dropped. - Written Homework: Homework problems will be assigned regularly and posted on Canvas.
 A homework assignment is late if it is not submitted at the beginning of class on the due date.
+Please check regularly to ensure that you are keeping up with the homework.
 Late homework will not be accepted.
-Your lowest homework score will be dropped. - Projects: Projects will be assigned regularly from the text.
-A project assignment is late if it is not submitted at the beginning of class on the due date.
-Late project assignments will not be accepted.
-Your lowest project score will be dropped. - Examinations and the Final Project: Examinations will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
-The final project will include the creation and presentation of a poster detailing original research related to mathematical modeling.
-No examination or presentation shall be missed without a well-documented emergency beyond your control.
-A score of zero will be assigned for an examination or presentation that is missed without a well-documented emergency beyond your control. - Late work will not be accepted.
-Homework and project assignments that are submitted late will be recorded with a score of zero.
+Your lowest two written homework scores will be dropped. - Examinations and the Final Examination.
+Examinations and the Final Examination will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
+No examination shall be missed without a well-documented emergency beyond your control.
+A score of zero will be assigned for an examination that is missed without a well-documented emergency beyond your control. - Late work will not be accepted.
+Homework assignments that are submitted late will be recorded with a score of zero.
 During the course, you may find that you are unable to submit homework on time due to a personal situation (for example, a personal or family illness, accident, business trip, etc.).
 This is why your lowest assignments will be dropped, as described above.
 There are no exceptions to this policy so please use your dropped assignments wisely.